JustinR17/wzcl-scripts/ScorekeeperScripts/README.md

 * `CLOT_PAGE_URL` denotes the URL for the wzclot page.
 Just the ID needs to be updated
 * `divisions` likely doesn't need to be changed, but just needs to match the CLOT divisions
 * `tournaments` need to be updated to the exact name under the CLOT
+* `point_penalties` need to be updated as a mapping of the full clan name to the integer point penalty
 * `abrv_clans`/`abrv_clans_shortforms` can be updated to your personal preference.
 Look in the script for details.
 * `template_links` contain mappings from the template name on the CLOT to imgur links of the map at picks.
 * `clan_links` contain mappings from the clan name on the CLOT to imgur links of the clan icon.